axiomhq/do11y/README.md

 gh release create v1.1.0
 ```

-Publishing a release triggers **`publish.yml`**, which builds the TypeScript source and publishes the package to npm as `@axiomhq/do11y`.
+Publishing a release triggers `publish.yml`, which builds the TypeScript source and publishes the package to npm as `@axiomhq/do11y`.
 Docs repos running the sync workflow will pick up the new release on their next scheduled run.

-The sync workflow only replaces `do11y.js` itself.
-Your `do11y-config.js` and meta tags are not affected.
-See [Quick start](#quick-start) for how to set up configuration separately.
+The sync workflow only replaces `do11y.js` itself and leaves your `do11y-config.js` and meta tags untouched.
+See [Quickstart](#quickstart) for how to set up configuration separately.

 ## Development